rsksmart/devportal-1.0/content/rsk-devportal/solutions/moneyonchain.md

 1. The Dollar on Chain (DOC), is a RRC20 token pegged to the US Dollar for risk-averse individuals.
 Those who need a stable currency use the DOC, a token that maintains a peg with the US dollar.
 There is more than 4B usd already in these types of assets.
 2. The BitPro, is a RRC20 token for Bitcoin holders seeking a passive income in RBTC.
 Bitcoin holders, people who save their bitcoins for the long term and seek an income on their bitcoins, use BitPro, which is a token that pays a bitcoin interest rate in addition to being slightly leveraged, which increases the holding of RBTC when the price goes up.
 The rate is variable, and depends on market conditions.
 65% of all bitcoins are in possession of these types of holders.
 3. BTCX are positions in a decentralized derivatives exchange (DEX).
 Traders looking for leverage during the RBTC price rise can use the BTCX which are positions leveraged in the RBTC price, these positions work as a future that expires every 90 days.
 The annual volume of these types of instruments is over 1 Trillion.
-4. In RSK the SmartBitcoin (RBTC) is linked 1: 1 to Bitcoin (1 RBTC = 1BTC), and can be converted in a decentralized way to and from BTC.
+4. In Rootstock the SmartBitcoin (RBTC) is linked 1: 1 to Bitcoin (1 RBTC = 1BTC), and can be converted in a decentralized way to and from BTC.

 ### Asset types